DLR-RM/rafcon-task-planner-plugin/PlannerIntegration.md

 At first it has to **trigger** the planner, to plan the specific task.
 After this process, the script has to **parse** the resulting plan into an internal plugin format.
 The third task is to **clean up** the system, in case the planner wrote any persistent files, and the last step of the script is to create a **report** and return it to the Plugin.

 ## Integration
-To integrate a Planner a class derived from the Plugins "PlannerInterface" needs to be created, and the method "plan_scenario" has to be implemented.
+To integrate a Planner, a class derived from the Plugins "PlannerInterface" needs to be created, and the method "plan_scenario" has to be implemented.
 The purpose of this method is to fulfill the four tasks mentioned above, and described below.
 This is a sceleton for an integration script:

 ```Python
 from rafcontpp.model.planner_interface import PlannerInterface